wolivera/kubrick-multimodal-agent/README.md

 > 💡 Agents + Video Processing ... and MCP!

-This course, is a collaboration between The Neural Maze and Neural Bits (from now on, "The Neural Bros"), and it's built for developers who want to go beyond the basics and build serious, production-ready AI Systems.
+This course is a collaboration between The Neural Maze and Neural Bits (from now on, "The Neural Bros"), and it's built for developers who want to go beyond the basics and build serious, production-ready AI Systems.
 In particular, you'll:

 * Learn how to build an MCP server for video processing using Pixeltable and FastMCP